omeka/omeka-s-enduser/docs/modules/copyresources.md

 ![The items view page, with the drawer open to a confirmation message.](modulesfiles/copyResources_itemsConfirm.png)

+!!! note
 	Items will be copied without their media, in order to limit server processing and space use.
+If you need to copy an item's media, use the [Omeka S Item Importer](osii.md) module, which has the ability to copy items along with their media.
+Enter in your own site's API to access existing items.
+Recall that media only exist through association with a single item; you cannot "add" existing media to a second item.

 When the resource has been successfully copied, you will be taken to the new resource's view page.